 How soon will I see results from melasma treatment?

 How soon you see results after a melasma treatment will depend on the type of treatment used.
 Topical creams can take a few months to significantly fade melasma patches.
 Chemical peels and laser skin treatments work faster, usually producing results in about one to two weeks (after the skin flakes or peels away and heals).
 But multiple treatments may be needed to completely remove hyperpigmentation.

 There is not a cure for melasma.
 But it can be managed and improved.
 Treatments will fade the darkened skin cells; but sun exposure and hormone changes can result in more hyperpigmentation.
 A combination of treatments can improve the appearance of the skin and should be combined with prevention methods to reduce new melasma patches from forming.

 Will melasma go away on its own?

 In some cases, melasma may fade on its own.
-Pregnant women who have melasma often have their skin return to normal after pregnancy.
-However, for ongoing hormonal changes like menopause, it is unlikely melasma will go away on its own without treatment and prevention methods.
+Pregnant women who have melasma often find that their skin returns to normal after pregnancy.
+However, for ongoing hormonal changes. such as menopause, it is unlikely melasma will go away on its own without treatment and prevention methods.

 My patients who have contacted office with problem skin conditions are always amazed at the results after receiving treatments.
 Our luxury medical spa in Miami offers a full menu of non surgical cosmetic procedures with little down time.
 Men and women alike can improve their appearance quickly and safely with popular cosmetic procedures, including Cellulite Treatments, Halo Facials, HydraFacials, Laser Hair Removal; Lip Augmentation, Non Surgical Eye Lift, Non surgical Rhinoplasty and more!
 Financing options are available.